leonardcyber/unofficialkyc-cli/README.md

 # unofficialKYC Command Line Interface

 This repository houses the GPLv3 licensed UnofficialKYC CLI.
-Users can use this application to create tokens, accounts, and services on the UnofficialKYC platform, as well as increase their UFKYC credibility scores by donating cryptocurrency to impoverished African children.
+People can use this application to create tokens, accounts, and services on the UnofficialKYC platform, as well as increase their UFKYC credibility scores by donating cryptocurrency to impoverished African children.